Meet the Creative Team

 Waka don’t just connect islands, they connect people.
 A waka is like a needle, and the different lands to which it travels are like flowers that have their own fragrance and beauty.
 The waka is the needle that threads these flowers together.

-A Waka Odyssey Designer
+A Waka Odyssey Production and costume designer

 Polish-born Kasia Pol is a performance artist and designer who has based herself in New Zealand over the last 10 years while working with various theatre, dance and film companies to create installations and performances in New Zealand as well as Germany, Cyprus, the Czech Republic and Poland.